Bioenergy in Aotearoa

 Matthew Jackson

-one of the things I think about the secret economy is that it's fundamentally created an economic advantage to these technologies.
-Now, I'm wondering, Is it is the only reason that we're looking at bioenergy now in New Zealand because we're getting pressure from our climate accord as it is bioenergy being driven by climate, and so are we missing? the opportunity of bioenergy New Zealand.
+One of the things I think about the secret economy is that it fundamentally creates an economic advantage for these technologies.
+Now, I'm wondering, Is it is the only reason that we're looking at bioenergy now in New Zealand because we're getting pressure from our climate accord as bioenergy is being driven by climate, and so are we missing? the opportunity of bioenergy New Zealand.

 Dr Paul Bennett

-I think that they try and emphasise.
+I think that they try to emphasise.
 I mean, the climate is an important factor.
 Still, there are other strategic drivers here as well around; you know our image and the image of our product export products.
 There's carbon embedded within our vulnerability to the fossil fuel markets and our exposure to that.
-So there's a lot of other factors that need to be taken into account.
+So there are a lot of other factors that need to be taken into account.
 I think legislation.
-I mean, you know we shouldn't just rely on education or our legislation, but it is needed at this stage to capitalise; we're doing nothing.
+We shouldn't just rely on education or our legislation, but it is needed at this stage to capitalise; we're doing nothing.

 Matthew Jackson